GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Discussion

 \subsection{Literature measurements}

-Out of all the works listed in Sect. \ref{sec:sample}, we include in our comparison sample single measurements from the compilation in \citet{fiore2017}, from \citet{bischetti2017}, \citet{leung2019_mosdef}, \citet{kakkad2020}, \citet{musiimenta2023}, and \citet{tozzi2024}, as well as from previous GA-NIFS works \citep{marshall2023,Ubler2023a,parlanti2024,zamora2024,perna2025_gs133}.
+Out of all the works listed in Sect. \ref{sec:sample}, we include in our comparison sample single measurements from the compilation in \citet{fiore2017}, from \citet{bessiere2024}, \citet{bischetti2017}, \citet{leung2019_mosdef}, \citet{kakkad2020}, \citet{musiimenta2023}, and \citet{tozzi2024}, as well as from previous GA-NIFS works \citep{marshall2023,Ubler2023a,parlanti2024,zamora2024,perna2025_gs133}.
 For all the listed works, if needed, we recomputed the outflow properties as $\Mout n_{\rm e}$ and $\Eout n_{\rm e}$, using Eq. \ref{eq:cone} with outflow parameters as described above.
+Results of \citet{bessiere2024} were included scaling their measurements of $v_{05}$ to $v_{\rm max}$ based on the $v_{\rm max}$ versus $v_{05}$ relation measured for COS-AGNi ($\log (v_{\rm max}/(1000~{\rm km/s})=0.12 + 0.81(\log (v_{\rm 05}/1000~{\rm km/s})$).
 The results collected in \citet{fiore2017} come both from slit spectroscopy and from spatially resolved data collected with ground-based telescopes.
 Regarding the results from slit spectroscopy, it is not possible to measure the outflow extent and so different works have made different assumptions.
-For instance, \citet{bischetti2017} assume $\Rmax=7$~kpc based on the analysis of the 2D spectra and \citet{leung2019_mosdef} build the radial profile of the outflows in the 2D spectra and measure its extent as the distance at which the outflow emission flux is 1/10 the strength of the maximum ($\Rmax=0.3-11$~kpc), while \citet{musiimenta2023} assume as outflow extent for their $0.5 < z < 1$ eROSITA AGN the effective radius of the host galaxies ($\Rmax=2-10$~kpc), that is the galaxy half-light radius as estimated from AGN-host galaxy image decomposition.
-Regarding the results from ground-based IFS, the AGN of \citet{harrison2012} and \citet{carniani2015} were observed with SINFONI/VLT, as were SUPER AGN \citep{kakkad2020,tozzi2024} but in adaptive-optics assisted mode, resulting in better spatial resolution.
+For instance, \citet{bischetti2017} assume $\Rmax=7$~kpc based on the analysis of the 2D spectra and \citet{leung2019_mosdef} build the radial profile of the outflows in the 2D spectra and measure its extent as the distance at which the outflow emission flux is 1/10 the strength of the maximum ($\Rmax=0.3-11$~kpc), while \citet{musiimenta2023} assume as outflow extent for their $0.5 < z < 1$ eROSITA AGNi the effective radius of the host galaxies ($\Rmax=2-10$~kpc), that is the galaxy half-light radius as estimated from AGN-host galaxy image decomposition.
+Lastly, \citet{bessiere2024} assume as outflow radius the mean deprojected outflow size measured in \citet{fischer2018} from a combination of HST narrow-band imaging and STIS long-slit spectroscopy.
+Regarding the results from ground-based IFS, the AGNi of \citet{harrison2012} and \citet{carniani2015} were observed with SINFONI/VLT, as were SUPER AGNi \citep{kakkad2020,tozzi2024} but in adaptive-optics assisted mode, resulting in better spatial resolution.
 While \citeauthor{carniani2015} estimate the outflow radius from spectroastrometry analysis, \citet{harrison2012} and \citeauthor{tozzi2024} use $R_{\rm max}$, the latter additionally correcting for the PSF, and \citet{kakkad2020} assume $R=1$~kpc for all targets.
 We note that the differences between $R_{\rm max}$ and the flux-weighted radii for our GA-NIFS targets are approximately within a factor 2--3$\times$, while radii in \citeauthor{carniani2015} and \citeauthor{kakkad2020} are roughly 5--7$\times$ smaller than the $R_{\rm max}$ of the rest of the compilation in \citet{fiore2017}.
-The choice of \citet{kakkad2020} was driven by the fact that most of the SUPER Type 1 AGN studied in their work show outflows that are unresolved compared to the PSF size.
+The choice of \citet{kakkad2020} was driven by the fact that most of the SUPER Type 1 AGNi studied in their work show outflows that are unresolved compared to the PSF size.
 With the aim of best estimating the maximum outflow radii, we recompute their mass outflow rates using the PSF size for the unresolved targets and $D_{600}$, that is the maximum projected spatial extent when considering the \oiii emission at $w_{80}>600\kms$, for resolved targets.
-Lastly, we include KASHz AGN \citep{harrison2016} using the updated fitting results that will be presented in Scholtz et al., in prep.
-KASHz AGN are typically unresolved because observed in seeing-limited conditions.
+Lastly, we include KASHz AGNi \citep{harrison2016} using the updated fitting results that will be presented in Scholtz et al. (in prep).
+KASHz AGNi are typically unresolved because observed in seeing-limited conditions.
 Based on the results in \citet{scholtz2020}, we assumed $\Rmax=3$~kpc as maximum outflow extent, which roughly corresponds to a median PSF of the KMOS observations presented in \citet{scholtz2020}.